-- Explain elements of organisational culture in terms of shared values and taken for granted assumptions in a particular organisation. - Provide one example of each element or organisational culture and explain why illustrates the element concerned in a particular organisation. - Apply a model of organisational culture to a particular organisation. - Make use a model of organisational culture to assess the relationship between organisational culture and organisationalbehaviour in an organisation. - Compare the management approaches associated with two different types of organisational culture.
+- Provide one example of each element or organisational culture and explain why illustrates the element concerned in a particular organisation. - Apply a model of organisational culture to a particular organisation. - Make use a model of organisational culture to assess the relationship between organisational culture and organisational behaviour in an organisation. - Compare the management approaches associated with two different types of organisational culture.